jlgamez/android-currency-converter/README.md

 # android-currency-converter

-A simple android application that downloads currency rates from the internet and calulates the equivalence to other currencies.
+A simple android application coded in Java that downloads currency rates from the internet, stores the information in a SQLite database, and calulates the equivalence to other currencies.